 Maintain 6 feet distance from those not originally in your household as much as possible.
 Leave the windows open if air quality allows.
 Remember, always wear a mask in shared space in someone else’s home.

 Wash your hands frequently.
 Avoid touching your face, mouth, or eyes.
 Disinfect commonly touched surfaces and items.

 Don’t touch each other‘s food.
 While eating, maintain 6 feet of distance from members of the other household while eating.
 Eat outside when possible.

 Leaving Home when you are Sick

 If you have COVID-19 symptoms, DO NOT go to someone’s home.
 Call your healthcare provider.
-If you don’t have a provider, call 211 or go to Symptoms, Treatment and Planning for Covid-19 for other resources.
+If you don’t have a provider, call 211.
 Depending on your condition, you might be able to stay at an Alternate Care Site (ACS) while you are sick.
 For more information, read What if I don’t have a place where I can safely isolate?